farhaan4022/repository1/README.md

 Expected Artifacts
 A GitHub repository containing the application with the Dockerfile, k8s manifest, and any other necessary artifacts.
 A GitHub repository with the corresponding GitHub Action configuration.
-The GitHub repository should be kept private, with access granted to the following GitHub IDs: nyrahul, SujithKasireddy.